 ||1650 Louis Ave, Elk Grove, IL 60007

 |Routing # (SWIFT #):

-Payment online by Credit Card: You may pay with MasterCard, Discover, American Express only, no Visa cards accepted.
+Payment online by Credit Card: You may pay with MasterCard, Discover, or American Express, but Visa is not accepted.
 There is a 2.9 percent processing fee for all credit card payments and all credit card payments must be processed online.
 Students, Parents and Friends can go online and create their own User name and Password to make a payment:

 From the list of optional payments, click Real-Time Balance or Tuition Payment for current tuition payments, click the Select button on the right side of the line.
 If choosing the Real-Time Balance and you do not want to pay the full amount listed with that option, the amount can be changed on the next page prior to entering your payment information.